The Top 20 Celebrities to Follow for Ultra-Glam Travel Inspiration

 Kourtney Kardashian

 With three kids, you can expect family-friendly vacations from Kourtney Kardashian.
-But the reality star also knows how to have fun trips on her own, like her chic vacation to Paris or her fun-filled getaway to Egypt.
+But the reality star also knows how to have fun trips on her own, like her chic vacation in Paris or her fun-filled getaway to Egypt.

 Hailey Baldwin

-If you're wondering how fashion's latest "It" girls vacation, look no further than Hailey Baldwin's Instagram, which documented her gorgeous vacation to Jamaica and her tropical getaway with Bella Hadid and Kendall Jenner.
+If you're wondering how fashion's latest It-girls vacation, look no further than Hailey Baldwin’s Instagram, which documented her gorgeous vacation to Jamaica and her tropical getaway with Bella Hadid and Kendall Jenner.

 Gisele Bündchen

-Gisele Bündchen is all about family, so expect her Instagram to be filled with heartwarming pictures with her husband, Tom Brady, and kids when they vacation to the Amazon or a snowy getaway in the states.
+Gisele Bündchen is all about family, so expect her Instagram to be filled with heartwarming pictures with her husband, Tom Brady, and kids when they vacation in the Amazon or on a snowy getaway in the states.

 Bella Hadid